Code-Institute-Submissions/portfolio-18/README.md

 | PORT     | 	5000     |
 | SECRET_KEY |	`<your_secret_key> `   |
  - To get you MONGO_URI read the MongoDB Atlas documentation here.
- 9.In the heroku dashboard, click "Deploy".
+ 9. In the heroku dashboard, click "Deploy".
- 10.In the Automatic Deploys section click Enable Automatic Deploys to ensure your heroku app is automatically updated everytime your github repository is updated.
+ 10. In the Automatic Deploys section click Enable Automatic Deploys to ensure your heroku app is automatically updated everytime your GitHub repository is updated.
- 11.Click on the "Open App" button at the top of the page.
+ 11. Click on the "Open App" button at the top of the page.
 The Heroku website is now successfully deployed.

 ## Credits